-- navigating the views and menus - using Enterprise Guide to access your existing programs and enhance processing - exploiting the enhanced development environment including syntax completion and built-in function help - utilizing Code Analyzer, Report Builder, and Document Builder - adding Project Parameters and dynamic parameters to generalize the usability of programs and processes - leveraging built-in capabilities available in SAS Enterprise Guide to further enhance the information you deliver.
+- navigating the views and menus - using SAS Enterprise Guide to access existing programs and enhance processing - exploiting the enhanced development environment including syntax completion and built-in function help - using Code Analyzer, Report Builder, and Document Builder - adding Project Parameters and dynamic parameters to generalize the usability of programs and processes - leveraging built-in capabilities available in SAS Enterprise Guide to further enhance the information you deliver.

-Audience: SAS users who understand the basics of SAS programming and want to learn how to use Enterprise Guide.
-It is also appropriate for users of earlier versions of Enterprise Guide who would like to try out the enhanced features available in Enterprise Guide 4.3.
+Audience: SAS users who understand the basics of SAS programming and want to learn how to use SAS Enterprise Guide.
+This paper is also appropriate for users of earlier versions of Enterprise Guide who would like to try out the enhanced features available in Enterprise Guide 4.3.